circlefin/malachite/specs/english/proofs_scheduling.md

 A proposer is expected to include in its proposed block for height `H` **proofs for all unproven blocks** committed to the same strand as height `H`.
-A block is unproven when its proof was not yet commmitted to the blockchain.
+A block is unproven when its proof was not yet committed to the blockchain.

 If a proposer of height `H` is **able** produce or retrieve the expected set of proofs, for all unproven blocks belonging to `strand(H)`, then it is allowed